formlio/forml/docs/sink.rst

 Architecture
 ------------

-From the high-level perspective, Sink mirrors the :ref:`feed design <feed>` with flow inversion.
+From a high-level perspective, Sink mirrors the :ref:`feed design <feed>` with flow inversion.
 It relies on a particular :class:`Writer <forml.io.Sink.Writer>` implementation acting as an adapter between the pipeline output and the external media layer.